Investigation Guide

 • Relevant timeline clues tied to life events or records

-I always anchor to the clue I am most confident about — a city I know they lived in, a relative name I can verify, or an age range I can confirm.
+The most practical starting point.
+I always anchor to the clue I am most confident about, a city I know they lived in, a relative name I can verify, or an age range I can confirm.
 That becomes the filter everything else has to match.
+The aggregator report shows age, address history, and relative associations together, which makes it possible to evaluate multiple confirmation signals in a single review rather than searching each one separately.

 The best match is the person whose city, age, relatives, and timeline all align.
-I never treat one matching field as confirmation — I look for convergence across several.
+I never treat one matching field as confirmation.
+I look for convergence across several.
+When two results look equally plausible, the identity is not yet confirmed and more checking is needed.
+Look for the clue that rules one out rather than the one that confirms the other.
+A timeline mismatch or a mismatched relative is often the fastest way to eliminate a false candidate.

 When public records help most